cvelens/jenkins-ami-packer/README.md

 The repository includes two GitHub Actions workflows:

 1. `merge.yml`: Triggered when changes are pushed to the main branch.
-It builds the AMI using Packer.
+It builds the AMI using Packer build command and pushes the latest AMI to AWS.
 2. `pull.yml`: Triggered when a pull request is created against the main branch.
 It validates the Packer configuration.

 ## Usage